tochalid/CarND-Vehicle-Detection/README.md

 2. The final choice of HOG parameters

 I tried many combinations of parameters and a guiding trade-off remained computing time vs. accuracy.
-For the color space i got better result for 'HSV'.
+For the color space i got better result for 'LUV'.
 About half of the "Average Image Processing" time goes to hog feature extraction.
 Thus, number of channels (the less the shorter) and pixel-per-cell (the more the shorter) have the most impact.
 But less channels and more pixels both cause decrease in accuracy detecting hot pixels.
 Here I chose 3 channels and values of 32 for spacial and histogram parameters:

-`color_space = 'HSV'  # Can be RGB, HSV, LUV, HLS, YUV, YCrCb`
+`color_space = 'LUV'  # Can be RGB, HSV, LUV, HLS, YUV, YCrCb`

 `orient = 9  # HOG orientations`